 After completing school, Mary studied Arts, Science and Law at Macquarie University in Sydney, and worked in Litigation and Media Communications for a number of years.

 While undertaking her professional work, Mary completed a Masters of Teaching (Secondary) through Excelsia College, during which time Mary completed extended studies in Educational Leadership and undertook a research project on the importance of implementing Virtue Education within the Australian Curriculum.
 Mary subsequently started teaching Religion, Philosophy and History at Montgrove College and Tangara School for the Girls, both schools of the PARED Foundation in NSW.
 Mary has also worked closely with PARED families as a mentor for students from Prep-Year 12 over many years.

-In 2017, Mary undertook a leadership position as Coordinator of the Tangara Infants’ School and a member of the Executive Committee at Tangara School for Girls.
+Mary undertook a leadership position as Coordinator of the Tangara Infants’ School and a member of the Executive Committee at Tangara School for Girls.
 She continued in this role until her appointment as Principal of Harkaway Hills College in 2019.

 Mary has a passion for promoting quality literature in schools and integrating virtue education across all stages of learning.
 She has undertaken extensive research in student welfare, the impact of technology use in the home and future of STEM education in schools.